openimsdk/openkf/CONTRIBUTING.md

 #### Docs Contribution

-**The documentation for OpenFY includes:**
+**The documentation for OpenKF includes:**

-+ [README.md](https://github.com/OpenIMSDK/OpenFY/blob/main/README.md): This file includes the basic information and instructions for getting started with OpenFY.
++ [README.md](https://github.com/OpenIMSDK/OpenKF/blob/main/README.md): This file includes the basic information and instructions for getting started with OpenKF.
-+ [CONTRIBUTING.md](https://github.com/OpenIMSDK/OpenFY/blob/main/CONTRIBUTING.md): This file contains guidelines for contributing to OpenFY's codebase, such as how to submit issues, pull requests, and code reviews.
++ [CONTRIBUTING.md](https://github.com/OpenIMSDK/OpenKF/blob/main/CONTRIBUTING.md): This file contains guidelines for contributing to OpenKF's codebase, such as how to submit issues, pull requests, and code reviews.
-+ [DEVELOPGUIDE.md](https://github.com/OpenIMSDK/OpenFY/blob/main/DEVELOPGUIDE.md): This file provides a more in-depth guide to developing OpenFY, including information on the project's architecture, coding conventions, and testing practices.
++ [DEVELOPGUIDE.md](https://github.com/OpenIMSDK/OpenKF/blob/main/DEVELOPGUIDE.md): This file provides a more in-depth guide to developing OpenKF, including information on the project's architecture, coding conventions, and testing practices.
-+ [Official Documentation]({blog}): This is the official documentation for OpenFY, which includes comprehensive information on all of its features, configuration options, and troubleshooting tips.
++ [Official Documentation]({blog}): This is the official documentation for OpenKF, which includes comprehensive information on all of its features, configuration options, and troubleshooting tips.

 **Please obey the following rules to better format the docs, which would greatly improve the reading experience.**